strike65/SwiftyStats/README.md

 # Overview

 SwiftyStats is based on the class [`SSExamine`](docs/Classes/SSExamine.html).
 This class encapsulates the data to be processed and provides descriptive statistics.
 In principle, an `SSExamine` instance can contain data of any kind.
-The available statistical indicators depend of course on the type of data.
+The available statistical indicators depend on the type of data.

 The following "namespaces"/classes are provided (among others):